xtreme-d/relion-tutorial-simplified/2 Run RELION.md

 # HINT: Additionally, you can specify the `-f` flag to run the corresponding SSH process in the background.
 ```

-Finally, on the local machine, open your VNC client and connect to `localhost:5903`.
-The Linux desktop will appear.
+Finally, on the local machine, open your VNC client and connect to `localhost:5903` and the Linux desktop will appear.

 Now we are ready for the RELION.
 Open the terminal application in the Linux desktop, switch to the working directory and run relion app.